SpitfireGG/cerebro/README.md

-# RTUI_chatbot
+## RTUI_chatbot
-realtime chatbot Tui in GO
+---

+This is my fun little TUI project in GO for interacting with LLM models in the terminal